An in-depth guide to starting an online business

 Agencies and freelancers, on the other hand, work with multiple brands at once.
-They are intimately familiar with the market landscape and can take a high-level approach to evaluate a business’s marketing and advertising strategies.
+They are intimately familiar with the market landscape and can take a high-level approach to evaluating a business’s marketing and advertising strategies.
 This helps them to easily identify areas of improvement and opportunities to optimise efforts.

 A few popular digital marketing and advertising roles are:

 - SEO specialist: SEO specialists have a deep understanding of the best practices and tools to help drive more traffic to a value proposition.
 Whether through website optimisation, link building, keyword research or creating engaging content, they understand how to help businesses expand their online presence, generate more leads and boost conversions.

 - Social media marketers: If you understand how to leverage social media to generate brand awareness, inspire loyalty and help brands scale, then social media marketing is for you.
 Globally, there are more than 3 billion active social media users (more than half of the world’s population) who spend an average of 2 hours and 24 minutes on social each day.
 Businesses know this, meaning they are often willing to put a chunk of their budget toward creating engaging social media content and advertisements.

 - Ad management and PPC: Programmatic advertising is helping businesses target niche audiences based on their online behaviour.
 If you have the skills to capitalise on this by helping businesses strategically advertise online, you could easily reap the benefits.

 The digital advertising and marketing industry will continue to skyrocket as technology expands and people spend even more time interacting online.
 It’s a great sector to build an online business in and, done right, can lead to enormous rewards.